Madhavsinh Jagdale

-Madhavsinh Madhavrao Jagdale (born 25 April 1914 - died 13 January 1990) was an Indian cricketer and a former member of the national Selection Committee.
+Madhavsinh Madhavrao Jagdale (25 April 1914 – 13 January 1990) was an Indian cricketer and a former member of the national Selection Committee.
 He played 64 first-class matches for Baroda, Central India, Holkar and Hindus in a career that lasted from the 1934–35 season to 1957–58.
 He scored 2,763 first-class runs with two centuries and 18 half-centuries.
 He also took 72 wickets with his bowling.

 His sons Sanjay Jagdale and Ashok Jagdale played cricket for Madhya Pradesh cricket team.
 His son Sanjay is former Indian national team selector.
 Sanjay and Madhavsinh is only father-son pair that represent Indian cricket selectors but never represented India cricket team in International Cricket.